-In total there are 86 Sites of Special Scientific Interest (SSSIs) in the National Park covering 6% of the area.
+The site is about 1.5km upstream from the Adur Estuary SSSI, which represents a significant area of saltmarsh and intertidal mudflats.
+The site falls within the Impact Risk Zone for Adur Estuary SSSI.
 Adjoining the northern boundary of the Cement Works site is Anchor Bottom (see Figure 3), the western most edge of the Beeding Hill to Newtimber Hill SSSI, designated for its lowland chalk grassland.
 In 2014 Natural England assessed this part of the SSSI as being in favourable condition, consisting of well managed species rich chalk grassland which had been improved by scrub management.
-The site contains a number of butterfly species including the Adonis and Small Blue.
+However, depending on the scale of the works, there is the potential for the proposals to impact the adjacent River Adur and the downstream Adur Estuary SSSI The site contains a number of butterfly species including the Adonis and Small Blue.
 The Cement Works site itself has attracted a number of bird species, notable of which are Peregrine Falcons.